lawrenceleejr/usmccwebsite/content/people/index.md

 ---
-title: Meet the people working on a Muon Collider
+title: Meet the US people working on a Muon Collider
 ---